cakephp/docs/en/core-libraries/logging.rst

     Prior to 2.4 you had to include the suffix ``Log``` in your configuration (``LoggingPack.DatabaseLog``).
 This is now not necessary anymore.
+    If you have been using a Log engine like ```DatabaseLogger`` that does not follow the convention to use a suffix ``Log`` for your class name you have to adjust your class name to ``DatabaseLog``.
+You should also avoid class names like ``SomeLogLog`` which include the suffix twice at the end.

 .. note::